gsbDBI/torch-choice/docs_src/intro.md

 Since we will be using PyTorch to train our model, we accept user and item identities with integer values from [0, 1, .. *num_users* - 1] and [0, 1, .. *num_items* - 1] instead of the raw human-readable names of items (e.g., Dell 24-inch LCD monitor) or any other encoding.
 The user is responsible to encode user indices, item indices and session indices, wherever appliable (some setups do not require session and/or user identifiers)
 Raw item/user/session names can be encoded easily with [sklearn.preprocessing.LabelEncoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html) (The [sklearn.preprocessing.OrdinalEncoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OrdinalEncoder.html) works as well).

-## Components of the Choice Modeling Problem
-For the rest of this tutorial, we will consider supermarket choice as the concrete setting.

-We aim to predict users' choices while facing multiple items available, e.g., which brand of milk the user will purchase in the supermarket.

-We begin with essential components of the choice modeling problem.
-Walking through these components should help you understand what kind of data our models are working on.

-### Purchasing Record
-A **purchasing record** is a record describing *who* bought *what* at *when* and *where*.
-Let $B$ denote the number of **purchasing records** in the dataset (i.e., number of rows/observation of the dataset).
-Each row $b \in \{1,2,\dots, B\}$ corresponds to a purchase record.

-### *What*: Items and Categories
-To begin with, suppose there are $I$ **items** indexed by $i \in \{1,2,\dots,I\}$.

-The researcher can optionally partition the set items into $C$ **categories** indexed by $c \in \{1,2,\dots,C\}$.
-Let $I_c$ denote the collection of items in category $c$.
-It's easy to see that the union of all $I_c$ is the entire set of items $\{1, 2, \dots I\}$.
-Suppose the researcher does not wish to model different categories differently.
-In that case, the researcher can put all items in one category: $I_1 = \{1, 2, \dots I\}$, so all items belong to the same category.

-For each purchasing record $b \in \{1,2,\dots, B\}$, there is a corresponding $i_b \in \{1,2,\dots,I\}$ saying which item was chosen in this record.

-#### Important Note on Encoding
-Since we will be using PyTorch to train our model, we represent their identities with integer values instead of the raw human-readable names of items (e.g., Dell 24-inch LCD monitor).
-Similarly, you would need to encode user indices and session indices as well.

-Raw item names can be encoded easily with [sklearn.preprocessing.LabelEncoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html) (The [sklearn.preprocessing.OrdinalEncoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OrdinalEncoder.html) works as well).

 Here is an example of encoding generic item names to integers using `sklearn.preprocessing.LabelEncoder`:

 ```python